Mike Akiu

-Karl Michael Akiu (born February 12, 1962) is a former American football wide receiver who played two seasons with the Houston Oilers of the National Football League (NFL).
-He was drafted by the Houston Oilers in the seventh round of the 1985 NFL Draft.
+Karl Michael Akiu (born February 12, 1962) is an American former professional football wide receiver who played two seasons with the Houston Oilers of the National Football League (NFL).
+He was selected by the Oilers in the seventh round of the 1985 NFL draft.
 He first enrolled at Washington State University before transferring to the University of Hawaii at Manoa.
 Akiu attended Kalaheo High School in Kailua, Honolulu County, Hawaii.
 He was also a member of the San Francisco 49ers and Buffalo Bills.